Mum alleges that South Yorkshire care home staff "did nothing for four days" as man suffered "damage" from erection

 Y’s mum Mrs B, who complained on Y’s behalf says staff at the hospital told her that Y was left for far too long and should “not have been left for more than four hours”.

-She says the unnamed home, which is run by Barnsley Council, did nothing for four days.
+She says the unnamed home, which was commissioned by Barnsley Council, did nothing for four days.

 Most Popular